-- Rapidly improve on the design of the Future Homes Standard as consulted on in early 2024, including • the consideration of embodied carbon, so that new homes are built in way that dramatically reduces their carbon impact. - Develop a clear investment and deployment roadmap for onshore wind (building on the positive steps already undertaken to unleash the potential of this particular technology) and establish a speedier regime for good projects to connect to the grid. - Accelerate the rollout of the infrastructure that is required to support the transition to low-emission • vehicles, including that which is required for electric vehicles.
+Rapidly improve on the design of the Future Homes Standard as consulted on in early 2024, including the consideration of embodied carbon, so that new homes are built in way that dramatically reduces their carbon impact.

+Develop a clear investment and deployment roadmap for onshore wind as recommended by the Skidmore Review and establish a speedier regime for good projects to connect to the grid.

+Accelerate the rollout of the infrastructure that is required to support the transition to low-emission vehicles, including that which is required for electric vehicles.